Hi! I’m Tabita Green!

 This was a good time for me to leave the corporate world and focus on family, health, and community.
 At the time, our daughter was recovering from an eating disorder and had just survived a year of modern psychiatry.
 This horrific experience inspired me to write a book, Her Lost Year (July, 2015), to tell our story, but also to explore how we might live differently in this world to promote mental health for all people.

-Aside from working as the director of web content at Luther College, I am spending time on the following:
+In addition to working as the director of web content at Luther College, I am spending time on the following:

 - Board member of Decorah Power, an organization set up to explore the possibility of creating a municipal electric utility in our little town.